 Real time, multimedia communication, operating systems support.

-PhD Computer Science, Columbia University (1984), PA Physics, Wesleyan University (1978).
+PhD Computer Science, Columbia University (1984), BA Physics, Wesleyan University (1978).
 Professor Kurose joined the Department of Computer Science at the University of Massachusetts as an Assistant Professor in 1984, Associate Professor (1991), Full Professor (1996), and Distinguished Professor (2004).
 He was a Visiting Scientist at IBM Research during the 1990/91 academic year, and at INRIA and at EURECOM, both in Sophia Antipolis, France, during the 1997/98 academic year.

 Professor Kurose's reseach interests are in the areas of computer networks, network and operating system support for servers, and modeling and performance evaluation.
 In the networking area, his research focusses on multicast communication (reliable transport, congestion control, active networking), Internet performance measurement and modeling (network loss and delay characterization, as well as network protocol performance), and neworking and operating system support for continuous media (audio, video) applications.
 He is also interested in the development of asynchronous learning materials and pedagogy, particularly the use of Internet-based multimedia material.